 Coat and book lockers are available for assignment on a yearly basis to first year, full-time, graduate students.
-If you wish to be assigned one of these lockers, please email Grace Umerani (ugrace@bu.edu).
+If you wish to be assigned one of these lockers, a sign-up survey will be sent in early September.
+For questions, please email gmssa@bu.edu .
 All lockers must be emptied by June 1 unless notified otherwise.
 At that time, the BUMC Maintenance Office will clear out anything remaining in the locker in preparation for the 2024/25 academic year.